Fair pay for fair work for all is the cornerstone of a decent society.

 - An hourly rate set independently and updated annually

-- The Living Wage is calculated according to the basic cost of living in the UK
+- Calculated according to the basic cost of living in the UK

 - The current Glasgow Living Wage is £9.30 an hour